computervisionpro/Python-Depth-Est-AV2/README.md

 This is a monodepth model which gives relative depth / distance of the objects from camera.
+In the above image on the right, the brighter objects are the ones nearer to the camera and those farther away are labeled darker in color by the model.

 ### Steps to run: